 The Ministry's plan for people at high risk of, or living with, diabetes.

-Diabetes is a priority long term condition affecting an estimated 257,000 New Zealanders.
-In 2014 the number of people with diabetes grew by nearly 40 people per day.
+Diabetes is a priority long-term condition.
 It is a serious health challenge for our country and something the health system has been working hard to manage.

 Over recent years the health system has been improving the quality of services for people with diabetes, as well as establishing systems to better identify people with diabetes.
 Support for New Zealanders to live healthy lifestyles has been provided through initiatives such as the successful Green Prescriptions programme.